 General Academic Policies

 Class attendance is expected of all students.
 Instructors will outline their specific attendance policies during the opening meeting of the class.
 These attendance expectations are also to be included in the course syllabus.
 Students who find it necessary to be absent because of illness or other reasons should notify the instructor before the class period.
 Students missing class or arriving late assume responsibility for communicating with the instructor.
 Instructors may require students to provide verification of reasons for absence.
+Instructors have the right to request an unofficial withdrawal of a student from their course for non-attendance and lack of communication.
 Faculty and staff wishing to take students off-campus for field trips, conferences, tours, athletic competitions, etc., must submit a roster to the Dean of Students Office at least one week in advance.
 Instructors are encouraged to make arrangements to accept coursework, administer examinations ahead of time or allow make-up work, but reserve the right not to do so.

-If the Registrar’s Office receives confirmation from all of a student’s faculty that a student has ceased attending all courses without explanation for two weeks, the Registrar will withdraw that student from all courses.
-The first day of missed class will be used as the last date of attendance for students who never attended (for federal reporting purposes; billing will use the drop date for student charges).
+If the Registrar’s Office receives confirmation from all of a student’s faculty that a student has ceased attending all courses without explanation, the Registrar will withdraw that student from all courses.

 Classifications are based on the attainment of the following number of credit hours earned: